 For Chicagoans who are not current early learning workers, applicants who are parents of children who are currently enrolled in one of Chicago’s early childhood programs and individuals with financial need will be prioritized.
 Recipients must be eligible for employment in a Chicago Early Learning Center.

 Alternative licensure students work with UIC Extended Campus for course registration.
 If you are a currently enrolled alternative licensure student, course schedules are listed on the UIC Extended Campus website.

 If you want licensure, but do not qualify for this program

-If you are looking for an alternative licensure program for Early Childhood Education and do not fit the City of Chicago’s criteria, we strongly recommend you consider our Early Childhood Education master’s program.
-This licensure program is very flexible and designed to accommodate working students as well as people with no previous background in education.
+If you are looking for an alternative licensure program for Early Childhood Education and do not fit the City of Chicago’s admissions criteria, we strongly recommend our Early Childhood Education master’s program.
+Like the alternative program, the master’s program is also very flexible.
+Classes are held in the evenings for working students, the degree can be completed part-time, and the program accepts students with no previous background in education.

-With UIC’s traditional licensure program, you can get your license and an advanced degree in almost the same amount of time as an alternative licensure program, at a lower cost than private universities and without having to leave your current job.
+With the traditional master’s program, you get your license and an advanced degree in almost the same amount of time as an alternative licensure program, at a lower cost than private universities and without having to leave your current job.